DryBarrier® FAQ

 What do I need to do in the event of a flood?

-DryBarrier is water resistant however in the event a flood it is recommended to remove the DryBarrier tiles immediately, rinse off the tiles if necessary, and stack the tiles flat for drying.
-Prior to reinstalling, acclimatize DryBarrier in the area at a minimum temperature of 18°C/65°F for 24 hours.
+DryBarrier® is water resistant however in the event a flood it is recommended to remove the DryBarrier® tiles immediately, rinse off the tiles if necessary, and stack the tiles flat for drying.
+Prior to reinstalling, acclimatize DryBarrier® in the area of installation for a minimum of 24 hours.